 Here are some helpful links that will go into detail about the conditions and requirements of registration:

-What do NDIS providers do?
+What do NDIS service providers do?

-Providers are looking to deliver support and services to NDIS participants that enable them to have the same things in life as any other person—like somewhere to live, a job, a community of trusted friends and family, and hobbies.
+Registered NDIS services providers are looking to deliver support and services to NDIS participants that enable them to have the same things in life as any other person—like somewhere to live, a job, a community of trusted friends and family, and hobbies.

 There are fifteen categories in which provides support and services fall: